burness/arxiv_tools/README.md

     - [] add the support of filter the download failed files in the summary.csv
  - [x] add the email to format the area email to the users
  - [x] add the flask module including add the user email
- - [] add the module that python read the pdf files [Python读取PDF内容](https://zhuanlan.zhihu.com/p/20910680)
+ - [x] add the module that python read the pdf files, detailed in [Python读取PDF内容](https://zhuanlan.zhihu.com/p/20910680)
  - [] add the module of the paper recommendation

 ### How to deploy

- - Scrapy the pdfs each week according the user_info.csv
+ - `deploy_download_pdfs.py`: Scrapy the pdfs each week according the user_info.csv
- - Send the emails
+ - `deploy_email.py`: Send the emails

-deploy.py